Skenvy/Collatz/go/devlog.md

 1. `rm .git/index ; git clean -fdx`
 1. `git commit -m "Initial empty orphan" --allow-empty`
 1. `git push --set-upstream origin gh-pages-go`

+After starting to write the actual code for this implementation, I've learned quite abruptly that Go does not support overloading, nor does it support optional parameters.
+It also took a debug warning from the IDE to mention that function's are only exported if they start with a capital.
+Python and Julia both supported optional arguments so there was no need for overloading.
+Java does have overloading.
+So this will be the first implementation that does not have either.
+As such, we're choosing here to split the function names as "Parameterised*" and "*" for the core functions we're adding.
+It also appears there's no in built assertion, but we can make one work with `reflect.DeepEqual`.